bonham000/everyday-luck-app/documents/PRIVACY_POLICY.md

   <li>To protect the personal safety of users of the Service or the public</li>
   <li>To protect against legal liability</li>
 </ul>

+<p>We do not record any personal data.
+We will never contact you for any marketing or advertising campaigns and we do not collect any data for these purposes.</p>

 <h2>Security Of Data</h2>